-We would like to thank all those who contributed to this work, particularly the staff who took part in the survey at the pilot sites and those who engaged in the focus groups.
-Thanks also go to the senior staff in the Trusts for liaising with researchers over the use of the Culture of Care Barometer amongst staff: assisting with the setting up of discussion groups, distribution of the survey and providing background data on the structure and staffing numbers within the Trust.
+Thank you to everyone who contributed to this work, particularly the staff who took part in the survey at the pilot sites and those who engaged in the focus groups.

+Thanks also goes to staff in the NHS trusts for liaising with researchers over the use of the Culture of Care Barometer, assisting with the setting up of discussion groups, distribution of the survey and providing background data on the structure and staffing numbers.

-We also acknowledge the role of the Passionate About Care Today 'PACT' group (Baroness Audrey Emerton, Professor Dame Elizabeth Fradd, Professor Tricia Hart, Sir Stephen Moss, Flo Panel Coates, Professor Anne Marie Rafferty) in creating the prototype Barometer upon which this work is based and for their time and insights throughout the subsequent development and piloting process.
+We also acknowledge the role of the passionate about care today 'PACT' group (Baroness Audrey Emerton, Professor Dame Elizabeth Fradd, Professor Tricia Hart, Sir Stephen Moss, Flo Panel Coates, and Professor Anne Marie Rafferty) in creating the prototype Barometer upon which this work is based and for their time and insights throughout the subsequent development and piloting process.

-We are grateful to NHS England for funding the project and to the support and insights provided by the Steering Group for the project: Caroline Alexander, Bronagh Scott, Flo Panel Coates, Yvonne Coghill, Sylvia Tang, Virginia Minogue, Paul Taylor and Nigel Charlesworth.
+We are grateful to NHS England for funding the project and to the support and insights provided by the project steering group: Caroline Alexander, Bronagh Scott, Flo Panel Coates, Yvonne Coghill, Sylvia Tang, Virginia Minogue, Paul Taylor and Nigel Charlesworth.